2014 NCAA Division I men's basketball tournament: Tournament notes

 Wichita State became the first team since UNLV in 1991 to go into the tournament undefeated.
-The Shockers entered the tournament 34-0.
-Their perfect record of 35-0 (a then NCAA men's record) was spoiled by Kentucky in the third round.
+The Shockers entered the tournament 34–0.
+Their perfect record of 35–0 (a then NCAA men's record) was spoiled by Kentucky in the second round.
 Kentucky in turn set an NCAA-men's-record 38 straight wins to start a season the next year.

 Kentucky became the first team to field all-freshman starters at the Final Four and championship games since the 1991–92 Michigan Wolverines under the Fab Five.
 The 1992 Final Four and championship appearances by Michigan were subsequently vacated.

 MEAC champion North Carolina Central University and Big West champion Cal Poly made their first NCAA Division I tournament appearances.

 For only the second time since 1973 no teams from the state of Indiana (a state noted for its basketball powerhouse programs) were in the tournament.

 There were five overtime games in the second round of the tournament, the most overtime games ever in tournament history.
 In contrast, the previous two tournaments had two overtime games combined.

 North Dakota State's victory against Oklahoma secured the first tournament win for the state of North Dakota.
 Mercer, Stephen F. Austin, Albany, and Cal Poly had their first NCAA tournament wins.
 Cal Poly's victory over Texas Southern marked only the third time a team with a losing record won a game in the tournament.